ITSUREN/DSA/NOTES/Priority_Queue.md

 Where Dequeue operation deletes the largest value withing the Queue.

 ### 🔧 Operations on a Priority Queue:
-1. [Enqueue](#enqueue): Adds an element to the rear of the queue.
+1. [Enqueue](#enqueue): Adds an element to the rear of the priority queue.
-2. [Dequeue](#dequeue): Removes and returns the element That is either the smallest or the largest depending on the type of Priority Queue.
+2. [Dequeue](#dequeue): Removes and returns the element That is either the smallest or the largest depending on the type of priority Queue.
-3. [Peek](#peek) (or Front): Returns the element at the front of the queue without removing it.
+3. [Peek](#peek) (or Front): Returns the element at the front of the priority queue without removing it.
 4. [isEmpty](#isempty-check): Checks if the queue is empty.
 5. [isFull](#isfull-check): Checks if the queue is full (applicable for fixed-size queues).
 6. [find_Maximum's_Position](#find-maximums-position): Find the maximum valued element's position in the queue.